jordanate/machine-learning-classification/README.md

 * Number of strokes
 * Race (i.e., the likelihood of stroke among different races)

-As the information above is often associated with stroke risk, we would like secure more data and expand our model to see if the inclusion of such information would better our model's recall as well as reduce the number of false negatives even more.
+As the information above is often associated with stroke risk, we would like to secure more data and expand our model to see if the inclusion of such information would better our model's recall as well as reduce the number of false negatives even more.

 ## Repository Structure